-Whether to separate a property, cover a fence, or line the back of the house, some panicle hydrangeas fill in quickly forming a dense, flowery hedge.
-Use tall, wide varieties such as Angel’s Blush® Hydrangea and Limelight Hardy Hydrangea and plant a bit closer (about 5 feet on center) to get a tight hedge.
+Whether to separate a property, cover a fence, or line the back of the house.
+Some panicle hydrangeas fill in quickly forming a dense, flowery hedge.
+Use tall, wide varieties such as Angel’s Blush® Hydrangea and Limelight Hardy Hydrangea.
+Plant a bit closer (about 5 feet on center) to get a tight hedge.
 As these go dormant in winter, back with an evergreen if privacy is a priority.

-Because of their unique chartreuse blooms varieties such as Limelight Hardy Hydrangea and Fire and Ice Panicle Hydrangea are ideal companions in all-green planting schemes.
-This combination of fine-leafed grasses, variegated hostas, Annabelle hydrangeas and Limelight hardy hydrangeas is a cool, elegant, tall drink of water in early summer.
+They have unique chartreuse blooms varieties such as Limelight Hardy Hydrangea and Fire and Ice Panicle Hydrangea.
+These are ideal companions in all-green planting schemes.
+This combination of fine-leafed grasses, variegated hostas, Annabelle hydrangeas and Limelight hardy hydrangeas is cool and elegant in early summer.
 These hydrangeas will turn to white then pink as the season progresses.

 Anchor a Bed

-It’s true that many hardy hydrangea including paniculatas can get very large but no worries–breeders have developed dwarf and more compact varieties that provide a strong vertical shape to mixed borders.
-Baby Lace® Hydrangea and Bobo® Hardy Hydrangea are just two that won’t overwhelm a border, and when all else fades in winter, the dried blossoms keep it interesting.
+It's true that many hardy hydrangea including paniculatas can get very large but no worries.
+Breeders have developed dwarf and more compact varieties that provide a strong vertical shape to mixed borders.
+Baby Lace® Hydrangea and Bobo® Hardy Hydrangea are just two that won't overwhelm a border.
+When all else fades in winter, the dried blossoms keep it interesting.

 Provide Spectacular Scale

-Many borders need height and as the season progresses, some of the flowering stalwarts such as Knock Out roses, mophead hydrangeas, and viburnums begin to fizzle out.
+Many borders need height.
+As the season progresses, some flowering stalwarts such as Knock Out roses, mophead hydrangeas, and viburnums begin to fizzle out.
 At just that somber moment, panicle hydrangeas burst into bloom, adding drama and scale.
 This gardener used Limelight in the back, and Little Lime™ Hardy Hydrangea in the front for continuity of design.